danielharrell/LectFall2015/Question.md

 a question-mark at the end.
-The verb "to do" appears in my sentence but not in yours, presumably to help produce the inversion of subject and verb that belongs to the syntax of the word "what", not found in your sentence even though it begins mine, as if to announce that what follows this word will belong to a question rather than an answer.
-Let us suppose, then, that what makes my sentence *the question* in our exchange has something crucial to do with my use of the word "what".
-So what am I doing with it?
-And why can you simply dispense with it in your reply?
+The verb "to do" appears in my sentence but not in yours, presumably to help produce the inversion of subject and verb that belongs to the syntax of questions, at least in English.
+But there is another word, the word "what", not found in your sentence even though it begins mine, as if to announce that what follows this word will belong to a question rather than an answer.
+Let us suppose, then, that what makes my sentence *the question* in our exchange has something essential to do with my use of the word "what".
+So how am I using it?
+And why am I using it?

-The grammatical role it plays in my sentence seems clear enough.
-It functions, so we say, as an interrogative pronoun.
-And this means, presumably, that the word "what" is taking the place of some noun.
+I am using it, evidently, to ask you *what* you had for lunch.
+And the grammatical role it plays seems clear enough.
+It functions, so we say, as a pronoun.
+And this means, we might presume, that it is taking the place of a noun.
 But what noun?
-Presumably again, whatever noun, or noun-phrase, identifies what you had for lunch.
+Again we might presume this would be whatever noun, or noun-phrase, identifies what you had for lunch.
 In this case, then, the noun would be "pizza."
+But there is already a problem with this analysis, or at least a puzzle.
+For it is safe to assume that when I ask you what you had for lunch, I don't yet know you had pizza.
+Indeed, I don't know *what* you had for lunch, and this is why I ask.
+But the pronoun "what", in that case, seems to capture exactly, and completely, what it is I don't know, and want to know.
+So in what sense could my pronoun be taking the place of the noun "pizza", or any noun, really?
+Indeed, it isn't just my ignorance of what you had for lunch that seems to liberate my pronoun from any noun; it is also your answer, and how it has to follow my question rather than precede it.
+If my question is to make sense, it has to make sense in advance of your answer, no matter the answer, including the answer "I had nothing for lunch."
+But suppose we then say that my pronoun "what" is taking the place of no noun at all, then how I am using it as a pronoun?
+Am I using it as a pronoun?

+my question would make sense, it seems, no matter what answer you gave, including the answer "I had nothing for lunch."
+And it isn't just my ignorance of your lunch that seems to liberate my pronoun "what" from any antecedent noun; it is also your answer, and how it follows my question rather than precedes it.

+Indeed,
+it is not just my ignorance of what you had for lunch that seems to liberate my pronoun "what" from any noun; it is also your answer, which follows my question rather than preceding it.
+Indeed, the question makes sense in advance of any answer, which seems to mean that  since my question prompts the answer, it does not depend on the answer it must be intelligible is intelligible before any answer is given, on its own *in advance* of any answer, which is how it can promptif we take seriously the sense in which my question serves to prompt an answer, rather than depend on it, (Now mention how it could by anything, or even nothing) But if it is taking the place of no noun, then in what sense is it a pronoun? , Yet I can ask my question perfectly well, all the same.
+So in what sense could the pronoun "what" ; it's not as if I need to clarify it, or add it, for fear that the pronoun by the word "what", or clarify it. it seems as if I can ask my question perfectly well without any idea of what you had.
+It's not as if But then in what sense could the interrogative pronoun "what" be taking the place of the noun "pizza", or *any* noun, really?

-But why, then, have I used the pronoun "what" in place of this noun in my sentence, while you just use the noun in yours?
+But why, then, have
+I used the pronoun "what" in place of this noun in my sentence, while you just use the noun in yours?
 Presumably yet again, because I don't know the noun, while you do; and I am using the pronoun to ask you for the noun, which you give me in return.
-Or less grammatically put: I don't know you had pizza for lunch, while you do; so I ask you *what* you had for lunch, and you answer with what you had for lunch: namely, pizza.
+Or less grammatically put: I don't know you had pizza for lunch, while you do; so I ask you *what* you had for lunch, and you answer with what you had for
+lunch: namely, pizza.

 This analysis of the word "what" sounds simple, even trivial.
 But it is also puzzling, when you think about it.